Mark Grant-Sturgis

 Marcus Wylly de la Poer Beresford.
 Mary Beresford was descendant from William Wylly, the Chief Justice of St. Vincent in the early 19th Century, and Matilda Mathews, the daughter of American Loyalist David Mathews, the Loyalist Mayor of New York City during the American Revolutionary War and descendant of the Dutch American Schuyler family.

 He was educated at Eton College before becoming assistant private secretary to then chancellor of the exchequer, H. H. Asquith.

 From 1920 to 1922, he was assistant to the joint Under-Secretaries for Ireland, James Macmahon and Sir John Anderson.
 He subsequently became Presiding Special Commissioner of Income Tax.
 The 1923 New Year Honours saw him appointed Knight Commander of the Order of the Bath.

 On 9 July 1914, he married Lady Ellen Rachel Montagu-Stuart-Wortley-Mackenzie, daughter of Francis Montagu-Stuart-Wortley-Mackenzie, 2nd Earl of Wharncliffe.
 They had two sons, Patrick John Russell (born 1915) and Robin Julian (born 1920), and a daughter, Pamela Rachael (born 1916).
 She married first, Allan Alexander Cameron, and secondly Hon.
 Simon Baring, son of Alexander Baring, 4th Baron Ashburton.

-In 1935, he assumed the additional name of Grant by royal licence.
+In 1935, he assumed the additional name of Grant by royal licence., under the terms of the will of his friend William "Billy" Grant of Hillersdon House, nephew of William Grant (Master of the Rolls).